 - third, the target text from the selected suggestion.

 You can choose from two views.
-When you receive your first TM result in memoQ 8.5, a notification appears:
+When you receive your first TM result, a notification appears:

 To make a choice now: Click Choose view.
 The Compare different views window opens (see below).

 If you made a choice and want to change it:

 Above the Translation results list, double-click the eye icon.